 On April 6, 2015, the Company entered into a convertible note payable with River North Equity, LLC. in an aggregate principal amount of \$77,500 including \$4,375 of original issuance discount.
 The note payable bears interest at a 6% per annum.
 Any amount of the principal or interest not paid when due shall bear interest at the rate of sixteen percent (16%) per annum from the due date thereof until paid and is subject to a penalty of five percent (5%) of the outstanding principal and accrued interest.
 The note matures on February 17, 2016 and is secured and is secured by the share reservation of 100% of the number of share of common stock issuable upon a conversion.
 The note is convertible into shares of common stock at a price equal to a variable conversion price of sixty-five percent (65%) of the lowest volume-weighted average in the twenty (20) days preceding the date of conversion.
 The fair value of the note has been determined by using the Black-Scholes pricing model with an expected life of twelve (12) months.
 The Company recorded amortization of debt discount and original issuance discount, which was recognized as interest expense, in the amount of \$38,208 and \$2,830 during the year ending December 31, 2015, respectively.
-The balance as of December 31, 2015 amount to \$66,104 comprised of principal balance amounted to \$77,500 and accrued interest of \$3,427, and net of remaining debt discount of \$13,778 and original issuance discount of \$1,045.
+The Company recorded amortization of debt discount and original issuance discount, which was recognized as interest expense, in the amount of \$12,925 and \$957 during the period ending March 31, 2016, respectively.
+The balance as of March 31, 2016 and December 31, 2015 amount to \$81,295 and \$66,104 comprised of principal balance amounted to \$77,500 and accrued interest of \$4,735 and \$3,427, and net of remaining debt discount of \$852 and \$13,778 and original issuance discount of \$88 and \$1,045, respectively.